You might not have ever heard of a Mysore yoga rug.

 The sticky mat was invented by a person who had a medical condition where she didn't sweat so her feet were super slippery.
 If you don't have this condition then you most likely don't need this prop.
 It's going to be harder at first to keep your legs together using a rug but that's the point.
 You are building the natural strength of your legs and feet and not relying on technology to do the work.

-I teach about how I use a rug to build that natural strength in my feet and legs plus day to day lifestyle habits that lead to a more natural stronger body.
+I wrote another post about how I use a rug to build that natural strength in my feet and legs.
 I had to figure this all out when I lost the ability to do full practice because of debilitating back pain.
-What I learned was that as soon as I removed 3 things from life and practice I got stronger.
+To read the post -

 6. Rugs look better